What Is the Lab-Embedded Entrepreneurship Program’s Mission?

 - Healthcare benefits

 - Access to equipment and scientists at national laboratories

 - Mentorship, programming, ecosystem networking

-- Annual Demo Day introducing ecosystem partners and investors to startups
+- Annual Demo Day access, introducing them to ecosystem partners and investors to startups.

 Currently, there are four nodes: